MikolajKujawa/Food-order-app/README.md

 ## General info
 This project is a website for ordering food from a restaurant.
 It allows you to add a given dish to the order, add and remove given dishes, and also calculate the total cost of the order.
 There are also simple animations on the website.
+Downloading data and saving orders is done by communicating with the Firebase database.

 <p align="center"><img src="https://github.com/MikolajKujawa/Food-order-app/blob/main/src/assets/food-order-app_screen.png" alt="Food-order-app_screen" width="600px"/></p>